JacobRBlomquist/down-to-the-wire/src/content/blog/2025/2025-07-18-first-post-protocol-wars.md

 OSI was theoretically elegant.
 Each layer had a precisely defined role with clean interfaces between them.
 It supported both connectionless and connection-oriented communication, included sophisticated addressing schemes that could scale to any conceivable network size, and provided comprehensive error handling and recovery mechanisms.

-If TCP/IP was a motorcycle—simple, fast, and effective—OSI was a luxury sedan with every feature you could imagine, from heated seats to a built-in navigation system.
+If TCP/IP was a motorcycle-simple, fast, and effective-OSI was a luxury sedan with every feature you could imagine, from heated seats to a built-in navigation system.

 ## The Technical Battle: Why "Good Enough" Won